New Years Eve In Sydney 2023-2024 Mega list

 Campbells Cove in the Rocks

-A big pro at Dawes Point is you get to sit on the grass in the shade, and it’s usually lovely a cool spot.
+A big pro at Dawes Point, is you get to sit on the grass in the shade, and it’s usually lovely a cool spot.
 I think this is a good choice perhaps for a local but not a one time only experience.
-The space will open at 6pm.
-Food trucks will be in attendance, and there will be live music while you wait.
-BYO food is permitted.
+Food trucks will be in attendance and BYO food is permitted.
+This is an accessible site with Wynyard station a 15 minute walk away via Wynyard Walk.

 Hickson Road Reserve